KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_dispersion/README.md

 ![Dispersion on a Gem](./figures/Dispersion.jpg)

+In this extension, we store a transformed dispersion instead of the Abbe number directly.
+Specifically we store 20/V so that a value of 1.0 is equivalent to V=20, which is about the lowest Adde number for real materials.
+Values over 1.0 are still valid for artists that want to exaggerate the effect.
+Decreasing values lower the amount of dispersion down to 0.0.
+Aside from being more intuitive for artists, this mapping also has the added benefit of being more easily defined with a texture.
+This is the same transform used by both Adobe Standard Material and OpenPBR.

 ## Extending Materials

 The dispersion, defined in terms of Abbe number, is defined by adding the `KHR_materials_dispersion` extension to any glTF material.